Fernando Pisani: Ulcerative Colitis

 Pisani followed his 2006 playoff performance with a 28-point season in 2006–07, but the Oilers failed to qualify for the post-season.
 Prior to the start of the 2007–08 season, he was diagnosed with ulcerative colitis, sidelining him for the first 26 games of the campaign.
 He returned to the Oilers lineup on December 2, 2007, and was nominated that year for the Bill Masterton Trophy, an award given for perseverance and dedication to hockey.
 The award was subsequently given to Jason Blake of the Toronto Maple Leafs who had been diagnosed with chronic myelogenous leukemia at the start of the season, but still managed to play in all 82 games.

 Final NHL years

-An injury shortened 2008–09 NHL season saw Pisani suit up for only 38 games, scoring seven goals to go with eight assists.
+On November 17, 2008, in a 4–0 loss to the Detroit Red Wings, Pisani suffered an ankle fracture as he lost his footing and sliding into the boards, resulting in him missing the next 44 games.
+This injury shortened 2008–09 season saw Pisani suit up for only 38 games, scoring seven goals to go with eight assists for 15 total points.

+Pisiani would miss the first 13 games of the 2009–10 season due to a strained back.
+Pisani ended the season with four goals and assists for eight points in 40 games as the Oilers missed the playoffs for the fourth straight season and finished last in the entire NHL.

-After becoming an unrestricted free agent, Pisani signed a one-year deal with the reigning Stanley Cup champions, the Chicago Blackhawks, for the 2010–11 season, during which he appeared in 60 games and registered 16 points.
+After becoming an unrestricted free agent, Pisani signed a one-year deal with the reigning Stanley Cup champions, the Chicago Blackhawks, for the 2010–11 season.
+On February 11, 2011, in a 4–3 shootout loss to the Dallas Stars, Pisani was leveled by Stars' defenseman Mark Fistric, resulting in a concussion for Pisani and a 12 game absence.
+He appeared in 60 games and registered 16 points (seven goals and nine assists) as the defending Stanley Cup champion Blackhawks barely got into the playoffs as the eighth and final seed in the West.
+In the first round of the 2011 playoffs, that saw the Blackhawks fall in seven games to the Presidents' Trophy-winning Vancouver Canucks, Pisani was held pointless in three games.

 On January 1, 2012, the Swedish team Södertälje SK of the HockeyAllsvenskan announced that Pisani would join the team.
 However, on January 10, Pisani revoked the contract, stating that he did not think he was at a level where he could contribute effectively.